Sergio Lopez

 seal

-Carried 10-12 credit hours while working 33 hrs/week and amking time for sides projects.
+Carried 10–12 credit hours while working 33 hrs/week and making time for side projects.

-Forever grateful for the opportunity to earn an education in one of the best education systems, in one of the best countries, and to study something I find myself passionate about.
-This is some of what I have learned
+Forever grateful for the opportunity to receive an education in one of the best systems, in one of the best countries, and to study something I am passionate about.
+This is some of what I have learned.

-• Systems thinking I find amazing how every part influences the others and respect the complexity rather than oversimplifying; that awareness guides my decision making, from real life to software.
+• Systems thinking I find it amazing how every part influences the others and respecting the complexity rather than oversimplifying; that awareness guides my decision-making, from real life to software.

-• Time managment balancing a full course load, projects, and work forced me to map out every week, protect deep-work blocks, and work ahead is the only way to meet schedule.
+• Time management balancing a full course load, projects, and work forced me to map out every week, protect deep-work blocks, and working ahead is the only way to meet deadlines.

 seal